-The Wiltshire Culture of the Beaker People (to 1800 BC) later Peala Cynne reaching to the Dorset Cursus, here dominated by Middle Bronze Age structures as Round Houses built even after the Romans left
+The Wiltshire Neolithic Culture of the British People (to 1800 BC) later Peala Cynne reaching to the Dorset Cursus, here predominated by Middle Bronze Age structures as Round Houses built even after the Romans left

 The Cranebeorg Hundred Rolls exist for the 17th Century (containing Sutton-Birches, Painsmoor etc.) and it proved necessary to go back to AD 527 to demonstrate the Ancient Borough particular Socage (never free and common by S.IV TAA 1645 amen 1660) for the unusual descent of Edmondsham for the Widow (dower at half) Eadgifu in 1086, Edmondsham Schelin to a youngest brother not the Baron of Shillingstone, Edmondsham HAT the youngest brother Baron William Payn (eldest Thomas Gourney, middle William Grand Commander Palestine) by 1226 including Sutton and nearest youngest male Heir (not oldest male heir) out of Bartholomew Payn, Sir Edward Payn and Baron Wiliam Payn rather than a collateral branch of John Payn and son Richard who had an Estate of Tenure (Dor FF 1321 No.(6) p.104 and DLSR 1330) for a tenementum (freehold pre 1290) only at Edmondsham and Stur Orcuth (later the Gussage All Saints boundary for the Hundred alternative Court elsewhere) as a Chief Rent in 1826.

 The British State re-born around Fordingbridge as Charford AD 519 – the Map of AD 527